Sign in to view your journeys, link your Nectar card and more

 We love raising money for a wide variety of causes and have been involved in everything from bake sales at our stations to entering teams in the Three Peaks Challenge, Great North Run and Manchester 10k.
 Since April 2016, our staff have raised over £26,000, and we’ve got lots more events planned.

-This year, TransPennine Express received 114 applications for our Transform Grants funding, requesting in excess of £450,000 to support projects aimed at improving the environment, promoting social inclusion and tackling youth unemployment.
+This year, TransPennine Express received 114 applications for our Transform Grants funding, requesting in excess of £450,000.

 We welcome charities to come to our stations, promote their causes and carry out collections.
 If you would like to host a charity collection day at one of our stations, please get in touch.